Thursday, 29 November 2018

 Of the four settlers who arrived on the "Portenia" in 1840, two were still there the next year - Willshire and Russell.
 Willsher formed a relationship with the daughter of the local chief - Makariri, daughter of the Chief Tahu.
 The other remaining settler, Russell, must have objected to this arrangement - he did not speak to Willsher again.

-On Monday morning early Mary Anne Terehe, bettor known as Makariri, died at the Kaika near Port Molynoux.
+On Monday morning early Mary Anne Terehe, better known as Makariri, died at the Kaika near Port Molynoux.
 She had been ill for rather more than a while.
 In her younger days Makariri saw something of the world, as she went with a sea captain to Sydney and other ports.
 When they returned to Port Molyneux, Makariri and another woman were sent ashore to wash clothes, and instead of returning to the vessel they concealed themselves in the bush, until the vessel, which waited some time for them, sailed away.
 At another time she distinguished herself by protecting some sailors who had landed at Tokata Point, between Port Molyneux and the Nuggets, and who would have been killed and eaten had not Makariri put her mantle over them, and so prevented anyone from touching them.
 Makariri was the daughter of Terehe, a great chief, and therefore had considerable influence with her tribe.
 When an important person wished to protect a prisoner from violence, the way was to throw his or her garment over him and he was thus to all intents and purposes Tapu (holy).
 In the bush at Tokata Point there are several skulls just beneath the ground.
-Evidently some other victims have been demolished there, having' no friendly Native to intercede for them Makariri has been very kind to Ben Rakitapu's children since their mother died, and has been true to her womanly instincts, although childless herself.
+Evidently some other victims have been demolished there, having no friendly Native to intercede for them Makariri has been very kind to Ben Rakitapu's children since their mother died, and has been true to her womanly instincts, although childless herself.
 The man who is leader in the meeting at present being held at Waitaki is brother to Makariri.
 The funeral took place on Wednesday afternoon, when the chief at the Kaika, Haimona Rakitapu, read the service in Maori. -Clutha Leader, 13/3/1885.

 Willsher and Russell (excerpt)

 Romance found its way into the lives of the new settlers, as it is claimed that but for the intervention of Mata Makariri, the Maori chieftainess, Willsher and Russell might have been killed by the Maoris and possibly served up at a cannibal feast.
 Willsher married Makariri, and their life together has been woven into the legends of Early Otago.
 She is reported to have possessed an ungovernable temper, and in her rages she frequently threw about the pots, pans, and furniture of their home.
 On the other hand, she was ill-treated, by Willsher, and to escape from his beatings it is said that she would swim out to a rock known at Makariri’s rock, where she waited until his temper had subsided.
 The couple had no children, but they adopted the eldest son of the chief Haimoni Rakiraki, also known as Ben Lakitapu, and between the two foster-parents, the boy had a very Spartan upbringing.
 Many tales are recounted of the prowess of Makariri as a swimmer, and she is credited with once swimming a distance of a mile in a heavy tide holding a lighted pipe in her mouth to win a bet.
-George Willsher appears to have been a tall, powerful man, with a good education and a pleasant manner when he chose.- He conformed fairly closely to the trader and whaler type of those days.
+George Willsher appears to have been a tall, powerful man, with a good education and a pleasant manner when he chose.
+He conformed fairly closely to the trader and whaler type of those days.
 Russell was a quieter more resolute person, who had once followed the trade of a stonemason.
 He never became reconciled to the conduct of Willsher in marrying a Native woman and then treating her so badly, and relations between the two settlers became strained until Willsher deserted his wife and finally went to England to live.

 No account of Willsher’s activities can be complete without a reference to his famous bull, which indeed has won for itself a permanent place in our history.
 The solitary cow which survived the rough wintry passage in the Portenia gave birth to a fine bull calf not long after she was brought ashore.
 It is stated that from these two animals there sprung a herd of 600 cattle, and by 1855 Willsher was sending his beasts as far afield as Clydevale to graze.
 In his old age the bull became a great roamer, and wandered off to Wyndnam where he died, his remains being found there and identified by brand marks.
 In 1844, when Frederick Tuckett, the New Zealand Company’s surveyor, made his preliminary survey in connection with the selection of a suitable site for the Free Church settlement, he found Willsher and Russell well established on their holdings.
 He did not treat them with the deference, however, that he accorded Johnny Jones at Waikouaiti.
 On the contrary, when he advised Daniel Wakefield, the agent of the company, that he had decided on the land that should be acquired for the settlement, he advocated that these squatters should be evicted, as they had no claim to the land at the Molyneux other than that they represented a Sydney firm.
 This view was not adopted by John Jermyn Symonds, the agent for the Government, who after investigation, found that the settlers were justly entitled to the land they had acquired from the Natives.
 He recommended that their claims should be noted for favourable consideration by the Government, and as a result Crown grants were issued to them in due course. -Evening Star, 28/6/1940.

-WILLSHER GRANT.—A CORRECTION.
+WILLSHER GRANT. — A CORRECTION.

 TO THE EDITOR.
-Sir, —In your to-night's issue appears an interesting account of the annual gathering at Willsher Bay, Port Molyneux.
+Sir, — In your to-night's issue appears an interesting account of the annual gathering at Willsher Bay, Port Molyneux.
 There is one statement, however, made therein which I hasten to correct—namely, that the property was the gift of Mr Thomas Mackenzie, M.H.E.
 Perhaps I can best serve my object by giving a brief history of how that charming property has become a public park.
 The land was originally granted to George Willsher in 1854 by Governor Wynyard.
 Willsher came over in the very early days, and settled at Korero Stream, where he married a Maori wife named Makariri, a woman of high birth and temper.
 Of these folks Mr William Hay can tell many a good story.
 Many fears ago Willsher disappeared, and no trace of his whereabouts could be found.
 The reason why the land was granted to Willsher was because of his hospitality to the Hon.
 Walter Mantell, and it was, I understand, on his recommendation that the gift was made.
 As I have said, Willsher disappeared, and the property became a sort of no man's land.
 The settlers for miles around always held their New Year's gatherings there.
-As the land became more valuable speculators tried in vain to find the owner, m order that they might acquire the land to cut up into building sections.
+As the land became more valuable speculators tried in vain to find the owner, in order that they might acquire the land to cut up into building sections.
 It was felt that were such to happen it would be a very great loss to the whole district.
 There is no lovelier spot in all Otago for a healthy social gathering.
 It is situated on the sea coast, with miles of golden beach stretching along.
 The beautiful Korero Stream sweeps around several acres of deep green sward, whilst native forest covers the remainder of the property.
 Hills rise around covered with noble pines, ratas, kowhais, etc.; whilst the denizens keep the retreat alive with their lovely melody.
 A New Year's Day, spent there is a treat to be remembered.
 From early morn may be seen conveyances of every description all wending their way to the one goal.
 The glens, the plains, and the uplands pour forth their hardy settlers, all bent on spending a really happy New Year, drays, buggies, waggonettes, spring carts, horsemen, all going to swell the glad throng.
 There may be seen the honest farmer plodding along in his capacious straw-cushioned dray, with his jolly wife and family, all looking as happy as can be.
 Everybody knows everybody; no class distinctions exist, and "Happy New Years" go ringing out in the most whole-hearted manner conceivable.
 Then, when the place is reached, picnicking begins, the lasses dance on the green, while the lads try their prowess in the ring.
 The old folks meet old friends, and many happy reunions occur.
 Everything is bright, happy, and wholesome.
 As far as I am aware, no licensed booth has ever been on the place, and I hope never will be.
 But to my story.
 While I was attending a meeting of the Education Board in January, 1896, by the purest accident I heard that Mr Chapcott had discovered in going through some old papers which he was burning that he held the deeds of Willsher's property, and was also attorney for it.
 The whole affair had been absolutely forgotten by him for thirty or forty years.
 I forthwith went in quest of Mr Clapcott, and to make a long story short I took home with me that night the Crown grant of Willsher Bay.
 And that fact was good news to the Clutha folk.
 Everybody helped to make that property a park for the people for all time.
 Prominent among the helpers were Mr Wm.
 Hay (of Romahapa), Messrs Paterson, Shiels, Wilson, Campbell, Alf.
 Jenkinson, and others.
 Concerts and lectures were given and collectors appointed.
 Government, too, helped through Clutha's member, Mr J. W. Thomson.
 All, therefore, have had a hand in making that spot a public park.
 And such briefly is the history of a spot which will for generations to come be in the possession of the people. —I am„ etc., Thomas Mackenzie.
 January 3. -Evening Star, 4/1/1902.

 Frederick Tuckett, conducting his survey of the geography and resources of the Otago area for the proposed Scottish Free Church colony, was dropped off by the brig Deborah at Moeraki in April, 1844.
 He engaged local guides and walked to what is now known as Otago Harbour.
 There he met the Deborah again and walked further to the mouth of the Molyneux.